Blogging in the Age of AI: What You Need to Know for 2026

 Does SEO blogging still work for small businesses in 2026?

 Yes, but the strategy has shifted.
 Search is increasingly driven by AI tools that pull from content to construct answers.
 Blogs that answer specific questions clearly, with a real point of view, are more likely to be sourced and cited than generic keyword-stuffed posts.
+Blogging in the age of AI rewards expertise and specificity above all else.

 What is answer engine optimization (AEO)?